dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 One can say that the intuition behind $highestEffectMonad$ is that the longer chain of monad conses has a higher effect.

+Looking back at the T-Let typing rule again: it does not matter if it is a binding expression or a body which has a higher effect, they must be compatible (using the $isCompatibleMonad$ relation) and the type with the highest effect is chosen as the type of the whole expression.
+The same applies to `case` expressions.

 ## Haskell implementation